busara-s/busara-s.github.io/_posts/2025-01-18-howto-create-githubpage.markdown

 2. Verify that your website is displayed correctly.

 ## Step 5: Customize Your Website (Optional)
-1. Use a Custom Domain:
-    * Purchase a domain from a registrar (e.g., Namecheap, Google Domains).
-    * Add a `CNAME` file to your repository with your custom domain name.
-    * Configure DNS settings with your registrar to point to GitHub Pages.
-2. Enhance with Jekyll:
+Enhance with Jekyll:
 * GitHub Pages supports Jekyll, a static site generator.
 Add a `_config.yml` file to customize themes, plugins, and layouts.

 ## Step 6: Maintain and Update Your Site
 1. Update your website files locally.